wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

     !!! tip
-        If you want to keep using TLS 1.3 while disabling post quantum secure TLS, change the `<IS_HOME>/repository/conf/deployment.toml` into following configuration.
+        If you want to keep using TLS 1.3 while disabling post-quantum secure TLS, change the `<IS_HOME>/repository/conf/deployment.toml` into following configuration.

         ``` toml
         [transport.https.openssl]